aichat-go

 internal/

-agent/ agent.go # HandleMessage dispatch
+agent/ agent.go # HandleMessage entrypoint

 commands.go # /start, /debug